skippyr/becho/README.md

 You can specify that you want the output to use crossed out text by using the flag `-x` or `--crossed-out`.

+## No End Line Break

+By default, `becho` will output with a line break in the end of the text, the flag `-n` or `--no-end-new-line` removes it.

+## Repeat

+The flag `--repeat` can be used to define how many times the output will be shown.
+By default its value is 1.

 ## More Information

 The instructions you saw in this document are just examples, if want more